andre-batista/PISPAEIS/README.md

 ## Overview

-This repository contains the complete research materials for the paper **"Novel Performance Indicators for Shape and Position Assessment in Electromagnetic Inverse Scattering"** submitted to **IEEE Transactions on Antennas and Propagation**.
+This repository contains the complete research materials for the paper **"Performance Indicators for Shape and Position Assessment in Electromagnetic Inverse Scattering"** submitted to **IEEE Transactions on Antennas and Propagation**.

 The research introduces two novel performance indicators specifically designed to evaluate electromagnetic inverse scattering algorithms:
 - **Shape Error Indicator**: Quantifies geometric reconstruction accuracy